Aims and scope

 JoSTrans aims to create a forum for researchers in specialised translation to disseminate information, exchange ideas and provide a dedicated publication outlet for research in non-literary translation.

 This international journal is indexed with the main abstract and citation databases of peer-reviewed literature, including the SCOPUS, Clarivate (JCR/Web of Science - AHCI, SSCI), DOAJ, MLA International Bibliography (listed in the Directory of Periodicals), Translation Studies Bibliography, BITRA and ERIH PLUS.
 JoSTrans is also a member of the Council of Editors of Translation and Interpreting Studies for Open Science.

 The journal offers a mixture of thematic and open issues, covering the following areas:

-- Theoretical issues in specialised translation
+- Theoretical and methodological issues in specialised translation and interpreting

-- Revision and post-editing.
+- Quality assurance processes, including revision and post-editing.

 Publication ethics and malpractice statement

 The journal’s policies are based on the guidelines published by COPE, the Committee on Publication Ethics.

 The journal is published with the assistance of ZHAW.

 Authors are also responsible for obtaining permission to use copyrighted material from other sources, where necessary.